-(s) The Board has the capability to provide some designengineering services for grant applicants.
+(s) The Board has the capability to provide some design-engineering services for grant applicants.
 Requests for technical engineering assistance should be directed to the Board.

-[Publications: The publication(s) referred to or incorporated by reference in this rule are available from the agency.]
+[Publications: The publication(s) referred to or incorporated by reference in this rule is available from the agency.]